European Union Emissions Trading System: Aviation emissions

 Aviation emissions were to be included from 2012.
 The inclusion of aviation was considered important by the EU.
 The inclusion of aviation was estimated to increase in demand for allowances by about 10–12 million tonnes of CO_{2} per year in phase two.
-According to DEFRA, an increased use of JI credits from projects in Russia and Ukraine, would offset any increase in prices so there would be no discernible impact on average annual CO_{2} prices.
+According to DEFRA, increased use of JI credits from projects in Russia and Ukraine would offset any increase in prices so there would be no discernible impact on average annual CO_{2} prices.

 The airline industry and other countries including China, India, Russia, and the United States reacted adversely to the inclusion of the aviation sector.
 The United States and other countries argued that the EU did not have jurisdiction to regulate flights when they were not in European skies; China and the United States threatened to ban their national carriers from complying with the scheme.
-On 27 November 2012 the United States enacted the European Union Emissions Trading Scheme Prohibition Act of 2011 which prohibits U.S. carriers from participating in the European Union Emission Trading Scheme.
+On 27 November 2012, the United States enacted the European Union Emissions Trading Scheme Prohibition Act of 2011 which prohibits U.S. carriers from participating in the European Union Emission Trading Scheme.
 China threatened to withhold $60 billion in outstanding orders from Airbus, which in turn led to France pressuring the EU to freeze the scheme.

-The EU insisted that the regulation should be applied equally to all carriers, and that it did not contravene international regulations.
-In the absence of a global agreement on airline emissions, the EU argued that it was forced to go ahead with its own scheme.
+The EU insisted that the regulation should be applied equally to all carriers and that it did not contravene international regulations.
+In the absence of a global agreement on airline emissions, the EU argued that it was forced to go ahead with its scheme.
 But only flights within the EEA are covered; international flights are not.